Studying little critters to answer big questions

-Key interests include:
+My current research interests include:

-The evolution of animal courtship displays
+The evolution of insect courtship displays

 The ecology of ephemeral resources (carrion, leaf litter, dung, temporal pools)